 WRITING EXAMPLES

 These are just some choice posts to give an idea about the kind of length and detail I like to shoot for.
 It should also be said that tempo and what's going on in an RP at any given time can dictate the length of a post.
 They don't always have to be long enough to be half of a book's chapter.
+I like to feed off my partner and what's also comfortable for them.

 The Black Jewels